jivoi/awesome-osint/README.md

 * [Arctic Shift](https://github.com/ArthurHeitmann/arctic_shift) - A tool for accessing and interacting with large dumps of Reddit data, offering an API and web interface for research and moderation purposes.
 * [Imgur](http://imgur.com/search?q=) - The most popular image hosting website used by redditors.
 * [Mostly Harmless](http://kerrick.github.io/Mostly-Harmless/#features) - Mostly Harmless looks up the page you are currently viewing to see if it has been submitted to reddit.
+* [Pushshift API](https://pushshift.io/) - A powerful API that provides access to historical Reddit data, including posts, comments, and metadata for analysis and research—more information [here](https://www.reddit.com/r/pushshift/).
 * [Reddit Archive](http://www.redditarchive.com) - Historical archives of reddit posts.
 * [Reddit Suite](https://chrome.google.com/webstore/detail/reddit-enhancement-suite/kbmfpngjjgdllneeigpgjifpgocmfgmb) - Enhances your reddit experience.
 * [Reddit User Analyser](https://atomiks.github.io/reddit-user-analyser/) - reddit user account analyzer.